 Families with young kids – early in the day, say 10 or 11.
 Then adults get there for about 2pm, at this time you don’t need to que to get in, and you get to see winter wonderland in daytime and night-time as it gets dark about 4ish.
 There are fewer people around at this time and you can spend a bit more time looking around.
 Also if you’re going on a weekend and want to go into the Bavarian hall for drinks you need to be in for 6pm otherwise you’ll be looking in for hours stood in the que whilst everyone else is partying!

 What you can do at Winter Wonderland?

-Most things are free to do, however for things such as ice skating and the ice bar you have to buy tickets before you go Winter Wonderland, I think you can do this on their website.
-The first year I wanted to do ALL of the attractions but we ended up just having a walk round, going on rides and eating far too many crepes and ending up having a dance in the Bavarian hall!
-You can have the best time without going on any of attractions but the ice skating in particular just looks magical!
+Most things are free to do, however for things such as ice skating and the ice bar you have to buy tickets before you go Winter Wonderland on the website.
+The first year I wanted to do ALL of the attractions but we ended up just having a walk round, going on rides, and eating far too many crepes, and ending up having a dance in the Bavarian hall!.

 Cost for Food and Drink/ Activities:

 Remember you’re in the middle of central London so it’s going to be quite pricey.
 Food starts around £4 for a crepe, or chips and goes to more like £6 is you want a burger or German sausage.
 Last year’s beer was £5.50 a pint; you could also get bottles of fruit cider for £5 too.
 Mulled wine was more expensive between £6 and £8.
 I think soft drinks were about £3.
 I would recommend saving up a bit of money before you go so you can do everything you want and make a proper day of it!
 Ice skating and other activities cost between £10 and £20 each, which isn’t too bad for an hour/ hour and a half.
 A lot of the fairground style games are about £2-£4 but you win a price every time so it’s worth it in my eyes!